Fraud alerts and how they work

 - Still provide lenders with access to credit files and the ability to

 What’s the difference between a credit freeze and a fraud alert?

 A credit freeze locks down your credit.
 A fraud alert allows creditors to get a copy of your credit report as long as they take steps to verify your identity.
 For example, if you provide a telephone number, the business must call you to verify whether you are the person making the credit request.
 Fraud alerts may be effective at stopping someone from opening new credit accounts in your name, but they may not prevent the misuse of your existing accounts.
 You still need to monitor all bank, credit card, and insurance statements for fraudulent transactions.

 Three types of fraud alerts are available:

 - Initial Fraud Alert.
-If you're concerned about identity theft, but haven't yet become a victim, this fraud alert will protect your credit from unverified access for at least 90 days.
-You may want to place a fraud alert on your file if your wallet, Social Security card, or other personal, financial or account information are lost or stolen.
+If you're concerned about identity theft but haven't yet become a victim, this fraud alert will protect your credit from unverified access for at least 90 days.
+You may want to place a fraud alert on your file if your wallet, Social Security card, or other personal, financial, or account information is lost or stolen.

 - Extended Fraud Alert.
 For victims of identity theft, an extended fraud alert will protect your credit for seven years.

 - Active Duty Military Alert.
 For those in the military who want to protect their credit while deployed, this fraud alert lasts for one year.